1. Home

 • Hold a work permit valid for at least 16 months;

-Full-time or part-time studies for your spouse
+Full-time study for a spouse

 Your children’s education